XING-IF/edgetx/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Create a report to help the EdgeTX team to improve EdgeTX
+about: Create a report to help the OpenTX team to improve OpenTX

 ---
 *Before submitting,  search the open issue if there is already a report of the bug*